medined/perl-5-by-example/perl_5_by_example/web-servers.md

 brackets, you only need to change the line with the matching operator to accommodate the different format.
 <P>

-<H3><A name="Example: Listing Access by Document">Example: Listing Access by
+### Example: Listing Access by Document

-Document</A></H3>One easy and useful analysis that you can do is to find out how many times each document at your site has been visited.
+One easy and useful analysis that you can do is to find out how many times each document at your site has been visited.
 Listing 21.3 contains a program that reports on the access counts of documents beginning with the letter
 s.